Larry Izzo

 Lawrence Alexander Izzo (/ˈɪzoʊ/; born September 26, 1974) is an American professional football coach and former linebacker who is the special teams coordinator for the Washington Commanders of the National Football League (NFL).
 He played college football for the Rice Owls and was signed as an undrafted free agent by the Miami Dolphins in 1996.
-A three-time Pro Bowl selection and All-Pro selection for the New England Patriots, he won three Super Bowls with the Patriots and one as a coach with the New York Giants.
+A three-time Pro Bowl selection and All-Pro selection for the New England Patriots as a special teamer, he won three Super Bowls with the Patriots and one as a coach with the New York Giants.

 Early life

 Izzo attended Broad Run High School in Ashburn, Virginia.
 As a sophomore, he started as a linebacker and running back, becoming the first sophomore in school history to lead the team in rushing yards and TDs.
 When his family relocated to Texas, he attended McCullough High School in The Woodlands, Texas, and won two varsity letters in football where he was coached by Weldon Willig as a running back/safety, as well as baseball.
 During his senior year, Izzo led McCullough with 1,081 yards rushing, while totaling 131 tackles for the Texas 5A semi-finalists.
 He was selected as the Houston Chronicles Two-Way Player of the Year, and was a finalist for the Houston Touchdown Club's Player of the Year.